- State of Texas

 When I learned about mass torts and how I, as an attorney, can help clients get justice, I jumped at it.
 I understand how these injuries are life-changing not only for the client, but also for their families.

 Outside of work, Arati makes sure to have plenty of family time.
-This includes playing with their german shepherd, cycling, traveling (when not in a pandemic) and watching plenty of hockey.
+This includes cycling, reading, traveling (when feasible) and a newly-learned “skill” of crocheting amigurumi.